 An activist Iowa watchdog group will get a chance on Thursday to back up their ethics complaint against a member of the Iowa Board of Regents.

-Iowa Citizens for Community Improvement, or CCI, claims Bruce Rastetter abused his power as regent in pursuing a land deal in Africa through a partnership between Iowa State University and his company, Agrisol Energy.
+Iowa Citizens for Community Improvement, or CCI, claims Bruce Rastetter abused his power as regent in pursuing a land deal in Africa through a partnership between and his company, Agrisol Energy.

-The group, which has staged protests outside the regents office in Urbandale and was escorted out of a board meeting in Cedar Falls this month, has a 10-minute slot on the Iowa Ethics and Campaign Disclosure Board agenda on Thursday to discuss its complaint.
+The group, which has staged protests outside the regents office in Urbandale and this month, has a 10-minute slot on the Iowa Ethics and Campaign Disclosure Board agenda on Thursday to discuss its complaint.
 The complaint is identified on the agenda as "conflict of interest and alleged failure to file a true personal financial disclosure statement."

 Rastetter and the regents office have not returned a message seeking comment today.
 They have previously said they will withhold addressing the matter until after it runs its course through the ethics board.

 Today, CCI officials released a list of five items that they believe the ethics board must consider in examining the Rastetter complaint.